 Taylorsville is a tiny town located in the state of Georgia.
 With a population of 258 people and just one neighborhood, Taylorsville is the 460th largest community in Georgia.
-Taylorsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Taylorsville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Taylorsville real estate is some of the most expensive in Georgia, although Taylorsville house values don't compare to the most expensive real estate in the U.S.